 To be efficient with our sewing time, add a second #3 to the opposite corner of the #2 in the same manner.
-The #2 squares are large enough to do this without interfering with the first stitching line.
+The #2 rectangles are large enough to do this without interfering with the first stitching line.

 Below you can see where I've trimmed away just the extra #3 fabric leaving behind a 1/4" SA. (below, left) and then pressed the two corners into place (below, center).

 The alternative is to trim away both the #2 and #3 excess leaving behind a 1/4" seam (below, left).
-The unit is pressed and the final two #3 are added and pressed.

 One final consideration as to which method to use for handling the excess fabric is whether or not the #3 fabric 'shadows' or shows through the lighter #3.